 Have your TECHNOLOGY package up to date.
 “A prospective buyer is going to look at your equipment, computers and software.
 If there’s a gap between what you have and current technology packages, they’ll say, ‘I’m going to reduce my offer, so I can buy the equipment you should have purchased ahead of time.’
 You don’t want that to be an issue with a buyer.
 So get current.”

 Get HELP from the professionals at Image360.
 “OK, that shouldn’t come as a surprise and it’s not a secret.
 If you’re an independent and you want to stay independent, you’re going to sell to someone like you.
 When you hand over the keys, you most likely will provide two-to-six weeks of transition training.
 Then you’re gone.
 Even if you have a great staff, your buyer is going to be lost: ‘I can’t learn everything in a few weeks wisdom you acquired over many years running the business.
 Who do I go to when I have questions?
 Who can I rely on?’

 “But, if you join Image360, we’ll work together to find prospective owners.
 And they won’t necessarily have to come from the world of signage.
 We’ll be looking for a broad range of candidates who have really good, well-rounded business acumen.
 Then we can train the ideal person on how we do what we do and assure them that they’ll have reliable support throughout the life of the agreement.
 We have more than 40 professionals at our Home-Office and subject-matter experts in every aspect of the business supporting franchisees every day.
 Additionally, your new owner will become a member of Alliance Franchise Brands and have a network of peers to meet with and to contact for solutions, to share best practices, and to bounce business-building ideas off of.

 “I know your situation is unique and different.
-So give me a call.
-I want to learn about your business, see where you stand, and share a few more secrets.
+So give me a call at 443-393-7379 or email me at [email protected] I want to learn about your business, see where you stand, and share a few more secrets.
 HELP is here.”